Rathmox/Omega-Guide/docs/cfw/upsilon.md

 ### Section I - Prepare recovery mode

-If your model is N0110, enter recovery mode by holding "6" and pressing "RESET".<br/>
+If your model is N0100, enter recovery mode by plugging your calculator and pressing RESET.<br/>
-If your model is N0100, enter recovery mode by plugging your calculator and pressing RESET.
+For any other model, enter recovery mode by holding "6" and pressing "RESET".

 ### Section II - Install Upsilon